junxit/us-congress-bills-111/metadata.md

 - 2009-03-05 — Message on Senate action sent to the House.
 - 2009-03-05 — Received in the House.
 - 2009-03-05 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-03-06 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2009-03-25 — Cleared for White House.
+- 2009-03-25 — Considered under suspension of the rules. (consideration: CR H3995-3996)
+- 2009-03-25 — DEBATE - The House proceeded with forty minutes of debate on S. 520.
+- 2009-03-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-25 — Mr. Costello moved to suspend the rules and pass the bill.
+- 2009-03-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3995)
+- 2009-03-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3995)
+- 2009-04-14 — Presented to President.
+- 2009-04-14 — Presented to President.
+- 2009-04-23 — Became Public Law No: 111-14.
+- 2009-04-23 — Became Public Law No: 111-14.
+- 2009-04-23 — Signed by President.
+- 2009-04-23 — Signed by President.